by Greg Neichin

-“In addition, PSREC has also deployed Google’s PowerMeter technology, an energy monitoring tool that helps consumers save energy and money using information provided by a smart meter.
-With the White Spaces network
+“In addition, PSREC has also deployed Google’s PowerMeter technology, an energy monitoring tool that helps consumers save energy and

 The first and main challenge for the deployment of carbon capture and storage (CCS) is arguably the high cost of such large scale technologies.
 CCS is for deep-pocketed corporates, and governments who see the future of their large emitters at stake in an increasingly environmentally-conscious world.
 At the Cleantech Forum XXVII in Paris, CCS experts gathered for the “Carbon Capture & Storage: In Search of Risk Finance” panel session.
 The outcome of the panel talk was clear: CCS is not yet a playground for venture capitalists (VC).
 The costs involved in building even just a single CCS unit are outside of a VC’s scope.